The Accredited Employer scheme is now open

-Applications for the new compulsory Employer Accreditation scheme open from 23rd May 2022, with the new associated work visa launching on 4th July.
+Applications for the new compulsory Accreditation scheme opened on 23rd May 2022 & the new associated work visa launched on 4th July.

-It is estimated that approximately 30,000 Kiwi businesses will have to apply to get accredited, with employers waiting for approval of their accreditation before their workers can apply for a work visa.
+An estimated 30,000 Kiwi businesses will have to apply to get accredited.
+Employers must wait for approval of their Accreditation and Job Checks before their workers can apply for a work visa.

-We are passionate about supporting employers to build their business with the staff they need.
-We understand that it is critical to have staff who are skilled, competent, and motivated to work for you.
+We are passionate about supporting employers to build their businesses with quality staff.
+We understand that having skilled, competent, and motivated people working for you is critical.

 Stage 1 – Employer Check

-- Review of your workplace including, for example, policies and procedures, current financial status and the ability to support migrant settlement.
+- workplace review.
+For example, assessment of your policies and procedures, your current financial status, and your ability to support migrant settlement,

-- Identifying possible gaps and planning with you on how to rectify these, including potential onward referrals to our preferred partners.
+- identification of possible issues.
+Collaboration with you on how to rectify these.
+(This may include referrals to our preferred partners),

-- Provision of a comprehensive Migrant Settlement Package that you can customise to your business (for more detail on this new requirement, see below)
+- provision of a comprehensive Migrant Settlement Package for you to customise to your business.
+(For more detail on this new requirement, see below).

 Stage 2 – Job Check

-Once your business has achieved accreditation you move onto the Job Check stage.
-You can only get to stage 3 – the work visa – if you have passed the Job Check.
+Once your business has achieved accreditation, you move to the job check stage.
+You can only get to stage 3 – the work visa – if you have passed the job check.

-Each Job Check is valid for 6 months and can be used for multiple migrant work visas (for example if you have more than 1 vacancy for the same role).
-The roles must have the same details – e.g. same pay rate, same job title, same location etc. So, if you want to fill multiple identical positions it’s just one Job Check.
+Each job check is valid for six months and is valid for multiple migrant work visas if you have more than one vacancy for the same role.
+The roles must have the same details, such as pay rate, job title, and location.
+So, you only need one job check if you want to fill multiple identical positions.

-Our Job Check service will help your business provide the correct evidence to sail through each check you require.
+Our job check service will help your business provide the correct evidence to pass every necessary check.

 Do I need a Labour Market Test as part of a Job Check?

-The Labour Market Test (LMT) shows that you have tried and failed to hire a New Zealand citizen or resident before offering the role to a migrant.
-You will not need a LMT if:
+The Labour Market Test (LMT) shows that you have tried unsuccessfully to hire a New Zealand citizen or resident before offering the role to a migrant.
+You will not need an LMT if:

-- the job pays 200% of the median wage which is currently NZD $27 an hour
+- The job pays 200% of the median wage OR

-All other jobs must have a Labour Market Test and must pay at least the median wage.
-This will be $27.76/hr.
+All other jobs must have a Labour Market Test and pay at least the median wage (currently $27.76/hr).

 Stage 3 – Migrant Check